Use these free printable kids chore charts and get tips on age-appropriate chores for kids to encourage your children to help you around the house.

 - Find inspiration and draw your own chore chart.
 Let your child help decorate it to get them excited about doing chores.

-- Or, download a free chore chart template
+- Or, get this free chore chart template

 If you want to reuse your chore chart time after time, then consider laminating it.
 Laminating your chore chart means you can save on ink and paper and simply use dry erase markers that easily wipe off.